jmriosal/peft-sparta/README.md

-#### Decide on classes
+#### Deciding the sentiment class of each sentence (deterministic classification)

 We have seen how the model makes probabilistic assessments of the sentiment of each sentence.
-If we want the model to make a decison on whether the sentence has positive or negative sentiment, we can use:
+If we want the model to make a definitive decison on whether the sentence has positive or negative sentiment, we can use:

 ```python
 classes = model.decide_class(sentences)
 ```

-to obtaine the model's predicted class of each sentence.
+to obtain the model's predicted class of each sentence.
 Basically, the model takes the most likely class as its sentiment prediction of a sentence
 ```python
 for sentence, sentence_class in zip(sentences, classes):
     print(f"'{sentence_class}':  {sentence}")